 Melanie rose from the water and took a moment to consider what she saw.
 The last thing she remembered before the blackness was the traffic light change from orange to red.
 The morning had started like most mornings of the last year in alarm screaming darkness.
 Pulling herself from her cocoon she had stabbed the … Continue reading Heed (chapter 1)

-Published in the 19th February 2020 edition of fiftywordstories.com.
-Chosen as Story of the Week for the week Feb 23 2020.
+Read How Long do you wait? here: fiftywordstories.com - 19th Feb 2020 Chosen as Story of the Week for the week Feb 23 2020.
 Called out as "excellent story" "easily capable of winning" among the finalists for Story of the Month: Feb 2020.